Port Douglas

 The level of cultural diversity witnessed in Port Douglas was found to be above average when compared nationally for a number of language and cultural background related metrics

-Port Douglas has a higher cultural diversity than most local markets, with 14.0% of its population speaking a language other than English at home and 34.2% born overseas.
-Christianity is the predominant religion in Port Douglas, comprising 39.3% of the population.
-However, Judaism is notably overrepresented, making up 0.3% compared to 0.2% across the rest of Queensland.
+Port Douglas, as per a study conducted in 2016-2021, exhibited higher cultural diversity compared to most local markets.
+Specifically, 14.0% of its population spoke a language other than English at home, and 34.2% were born overseas.
+Christianity was the predominant religion, comprising 39.3% of Port Douglas' population.

 Frequently Asked Questions - Diversity